 Per section 1111(g)(2)(J) of ESEA, as amended by ESSA, all teachers teaching in a program supported with Title I funding must meet appropriate state certification and licensure requirements.

 No. ESSA amended ESEA and the Individuals with Disabilities Education Act (IDEA) by removing the Highly Qualified Teacher requirements.
 All educators in Commonwealth public schools must meet Pennsylvania's certification statutory and regulatory requirements.

-An applicant must complete an approved special education certification program and hold an appropriate content certificate.
+An applicant must complete an approved special education certification program.

 Pennsylvania Special Education PreK-8 (age 3-14) educators must hold one of the following certificates: Grades PreK-4, Grades 4-8, Early Childhood N-3, Elementary K-6, Reading Specialist, or another PK-12 Instructional content certificate.